Academic Advising Policy

 Withdrawal from the University

 If a student must withdraw from all courses and leave the University, an official withdrawal form from the Office of the Registrar must be completed.
-This official withdrawal form must be approved, processed and returned to the Office of the Registrar no later than the last day of classes during the semester.
+This official withdrawal form must be approved, processed, and returned to the Office of the Registrar no later than the course end date.
 No withdrawal will be approved or processed during the week of final examinations.
 (See Fee Payment Policies for refund policy.)